PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Introduction

 Previous methods have made significant progress in achieving accurate lip synchronization.
-For instance, Wav2Lip \cite{prajwal2020lip} introduces a lip-sync discriminator to improve synchronization accuracy.
-Similarly, approaches like SadTalker \cite{zhang2023sadtalker} and EMO \cite{tian2024emo} can generate lip-synced videos from a single image.
+For instance, Wav2Lip~\cite{prajwal2020lip} introduces a lip-sync discriminator to improve synchronization accuracy.
+Similarly, some approaches like~\cite{zhang2023sadtalker,tian2024emo,ji2025sonic,cui2024hallo2} can generate lip-synced videos from a single image.
 However, they lack robust control over the generated output.
-Some methods \cite{gan2023efficient} \cite{xu2025vasa} \cite{zhang2023sadtalker} \cite{zhong2023identity} decompose the generation process into two stages: audio-to-motion and motion-to-image, leveraging intermediate representations to encode motion information.
-For example, EAT \cite{gan2023efficient} utilizes implicit keypoints from face-vid2vid \cite{wang2021one} as intermediate representations for emotional talking face generation but falls short in the quality of the generated output.
-Recent approaches such as VASA \cite{xu2025vasa} employ a DIT \cite{peebles2023scalable} to produce lip-audio-synced motion, yet it has not fully exploited the potential for controllability within the motion space.
+Some methods decompose the generation process into two stages: audio-to-motion and motion-to-image, leveraging intermediate representations to encode motion information.
+For example, EAT~\cite{gan2023efficient} utilizes implicit keypoints~\cite{wang2021one} as intermediate representations for emotional talking face generation, but falls short in the quality of the generated output.
+Recent approaches such as VASA~\cite{xu2025vasa} employ a DIT~\cite{peebles2023scalable} to produce lip-audio-synced motion, yet it has not fully exploited the potential for controllability within the motion space.
+In summary, achieving precise control remains a critical yet challenging goal in audio-driven talking face generation.